amangill-data/dialogflow-cx-pizza-agent/README.md

 ---

 ## Project Context
-This project was developed as final group project of three for the course: **ADTA 5750 pplied Natural Language Processing** during Winter 2025.
+This project was developed as final group project of three for the course: **ADTA 5750 Applied Natural Language Processing** during Winter 2025.
 My key contribution involved the design and implementation of the conversational agent itself.
 This entails flow architecture, page routing, intent handling, and dialog logic within Dialogflow CX.
-Other team members collaborated in assessing the preliminary conceptual steps defining entity categories & diagrams, and designed the in-class presentation slides.
+Other team members collaborated in assessing the preliminary conceptual step that defined entity categories & diagrams, and designed the in-class presentation slides.

 This repository presents the system as a standalone portfolio case study, consolidating the technical design, implementation details, and testing outcomes into a single, curated format.